juliusngcmc/case_study_1/README.md

 - Step 7:
 For the "usiness Requirements", running the [bussiness_requirement.sql](https://github.com/juliusngcmc/case_study_1/blob/main/bussiness_requirement.sql) to create a view for:
-  - The hourly median temperature for each sensor
+  - The hourly median temperature for each sensor (hourly_median_temperature_view)
-  - The percentage difference in hourly average temperature against the previous hour for each sensor
+  - The percentage difference in hourly average temperature against the previous hour for each sensor (sensor_temperature_view)
-  - The half-hourly average “dew point” for each sensor
+  - The half-hourly average “dew point” for each sensor (dew_point_view)